The GECKOS Survey: revealing the formation history of a barred galaxy via structural decomposition and resolved spectroscopy: Results discussion

-Stars map from the disc into the boxy/peanut at the time of bar buckling, meaning that the stellar population of the boxy/peanut should be representative of the disc at that time \citep[e.g.][]{martinez-valpuesta2013, fragkoudi2017}.
-To first order, there should be no gas present in the boxy/peanut region, hence no further star formation can occur, and the underlying stellar population remained old and metal-poor.
-Finally, the underlying disc is likely the recipient of pristine gas from an extended HI disc or the cosmic web, allowing ongoing star formation (and hence a range of measured stellar ages), without the intensive enrichment of the nuclear disc region.
-Further work to characterise the age of the oldest stellar populations in the nuclear disc \citep[and hence the age of the bar][]{desa-freitas2023, desa-freitas2025} may confirm this scenario.
+Stars map from the disc to the boxy/peanut bulge at the time of bar buckling, meaning that the stellar population of the boxy/peanut bulge should be representative of the disc at that time \citep[e.g.][]{martinez-valpuesta2013, fragkoudi2017}.
+To first order, there should be no gas present in the boxy/peanut bulge, hence no further star formation can occur, and the underlying stellar population remains old and metal-poor.
+Finally, the extended disc may be the recipient of (near) pristine gas from a broader \ion{H}{i} disc, the cosmic web, or gas-rich minor mergers, allowing ongoing star formation (and hence a range of measured stellar ages) without intensive enrichment of the nuclear disc region.
+Further work to characterise the age of the oldest stellar population in the nuclear disc \citep[and thus infer the age of the bar; e.g.\ ][]{desa-freitas2023, desa-freitas2025} may confirm this scenario.

-\section{Summary \& Conclusions}
+\section{Summary \& conclusions}

-This Letter presents evidence that careful and detailed photometric decompositions yield multiple coherent stellar substructures that can be used to understand galaxy assembly history.
+This Letter presents an example of how careful and detailed photometric decompositions can identify multiple coherent stellar substructures that can be used to understand galaxy assembly history.

-Through the photometric decomposition of VIRCAM $H$-band imaging, three components were found to dominate the stellar light profile: an extended disc, a boxy/peanut bulge, and a nuclear disc.
-A further inner ring and point source were included in the fit but did not contribute significantly to the light profile in any region.
-Mapping the photometric decomposition to GECKOS stellar kinematic and light-weighted stellar age and metallicity maps yielded clear separation between all three components in both kinematic and chemical parameter space.
-From these decompositions, a clear story emerged in which a disc galaxy formed and buckled a stellar bar long ago.
-The bar grew a nuclear disc that enriched via multiple generations of star formation fed by inflowing gas along the bar.
-The underlying disc exhibits ongoing star formation but little chemical enrichment, likely due to an ongoing supply of pristine gas from the cosmic web or an extended HI disc.
+Through the photometric decomposition of a VIRCAM $H$-band image of GECKOS galaxy PGC\,044931, three components were found to dominate the stellar light distribution: an extended disc, a boxy/peanut bulge, and a nuclear disc.
+Mapping the photometric decomposition to GECKOS light-weighted stellar kinematic and stellar age and metallicity maps yielded clear separations between all three components in both kinematic and stellar population parameter space.
+From these decompositions, we propose a scenario in which a disc galaxy formed and and a stellar bar buckled long ago.
+The bar grew a nuclear disc that enriched via star formation fed by inflowing gas along the bar.
+The underlying disc exhibits ongoing star formation but little chemical enrichment, likely due to an ongoing supply of (near) pristine gas from an extended \ion{H}{i} disc, the cosmic web, or minor mergers.